 A Suits Me contactless prepaid card requires your wages to be loaded on to it before any money can be spent.
 There is no overdraft features so you don’t need to worry about going overdrawn and facing expensive charges.
 However, our accounts come with online banking and a mobile banking app where you can manage your money on the go, 24/7.

-You can set up standing orders, manage your direct debits and transfer money in the UK and abroad.
-Our exclusive cashback reward programme is open to all account holders and all you need to do is use your Suits Me prepaid card with our retail partners and you’ll receive all the money you’ve saved in your account at the end of the month.
+You can set up standing orders, manage your direct debits and transfer money in the UK (international transfers are available via a partner in the Suits Me app).
+Our exclusive cashback reward programme is open to all account holders and all you need to do is use your Suits Me prepaid card with our retail partners and you’ll receive all the money you’ve saved in your account.

 Opening a Suits Me account takes ten minutes, we don’t ask for proof of address or run a credit check and once approved you’ll gain access to your online banking immediately.